saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItems.md

 ### **Parameters**

 - **orderId**
-  - Unique identifier for the order.
 - **orderItemSeqId**
-  - Unique identifier for the order item within the order.
 - **productId**
-  - Identifier for the product to be rejected (if needed).
 - **facilityId**
-  - The facility where the item is currently located.
 - **rejectToFacilityId**
-  - Facility to which rejected items are transferred or recorded.
+  - Facility to which rejected items are transferred.
 - **updateQOH**
   - Flag indicating whether to update quantity on hand.
 - **rejectionReasonId**